RedBloodCell1/fastapi/README.md

 To be honest, im kinda f up today. idk why i dont do anything...
 Um, bad sleep quality.
 My leg has been hurting so much and i dont get a good sleep.
 I got other reasons that is kinda valid but i know that i need to be discipline on this.
 I really dont want to study right now.
 Its 1:15 am and yeah im kinda f up.
 I installed heroku.
 I will continue this today, but i dont really know if i can because today.
 Im really sorry...

-Day 14: The End (For Now and maybe for a long time)
-I dont study at day 14, yeah i know its really bad and i feel really sorry for myself for skipping one entire day not studying.
+Day 14: The End (For Now and maybe for a long time) (37 minutes of study) I dont study at day 14, yeah i know its really bad and i feel really sorry for myself for skipping one entire day not studying.
 Sorry for that.
 21:28 now, gonna study until 12 hopefully.

 This is really sad, its time to deploy this thingies to web but i dont have any card info and i cant actually deploy it.
 So i just watch the vid, So yeah.
 Ubuntu also cost money so yeah.